w3c/pub-manifest/experiments/manifest-to-internal-processor/README.md

 ## Implementations

 - [JSON testing tool](https://w3c.github.com/pub-manifest/experiments/manifest-to-internal-processor/index.html) &#8212; Interactive tool that returns the result of processing a JSON manifest.
-- [Publication testing tool](https://w3c.github.com/pub-manifest/experiments/manifest-to-internal-processor/linked.html) &#8212; Basic setup for testing an HTML page with a linked or embedded manifest.
+- [Publication testing tool](https://w3c.github.com/pub-manifest/experiments/manifest-to-internal-processor/linked.html) &#8212; Basic setup for testing an HTML page with a linked or embedded manifest and with support for toc processing.

 ## Test Suite Results